yaraeslamm/bachelor_thesis/RealTime/Readme.md

 # Real-time System

 ## Overview
-The Real-time System is designed for real-time processing using Mediapipe and Kimi, a robotic head.
+The Real-time System is designed to perform real-time facial expression processing using Mediapipe and Kimi, a robotic head.

 ## Installation and Setup
 1. Navigate to the `realtime system` directory: